data-Agues/Bellabeat-Case-Study/README.md

 - It is a CC0 Public Domain licensed post, so no permissions are needed to work with it.
 - Data is mostly in long format, and was originally posted in Zenodo's [webpage](https://zenodo.org/) by Furberg, Robert; Brinton, Julia; Keating, Michael; Ortiz, Alexa.
 The link to the original dataset is [this](https://zenodo.org/record/53894#.YMoUpnVKiP9).
 - The data's been checked using the ROCCC protocol:
-  - Reliable: even though our sample size meets the CLT ≥ 30 criteria, a greater sample size is strongly recommended.
+  - Reliable: even though our sample size meets the CLT ≥ 30 criteria (or does it?), a greater sample size is strongly recommended.
   - Original: the original datasource is located and the information comes from active users that agreed to share it.
   - Comprehensive: data is in raw format so no human error is found, although some points are missing because of each candidate's particular use of the device.
   - Current: data is not current, since it was collected on 2016, so it shouldn't be used as a reference in the present period.